Lyme Disease Tests

 |Positive||Positive||Positive||Likely Lyme disease if consistent with other signs and symptoms|

 |Positive||Negative||Negative||Early infection or false-positive IgM test due to cross reactive antibodies|

 |Negative||Negative||(usually not performed if IgM and IgG are negative)||No infection present; symptoms may be due to another cause or antibody levels are too low to detect|

-If PCR testing is performed and the result is positive, then it indicates an infection with Borrelia.
-If the PCR test result is negative, then no infection is present or the levels of DNA are too low to detect.
+A positive result on PCR testing indicates an infection with Borrelia.
+A negative PCR test result means you do not have Lyme disease or the levels of DNA are too low to detect.

 Is there anything else I should know?